redbadger/crux/docs/src/part-4/typegen.md

   `(operation, requestId, resolve)` exactly as before;
-- an `EffectDispatcher(handler, resolve)` that calls the right method and resolves the request never, once, or once per sink item, serializing each output with the generated bincode serializers.
+- an `EffectDispatcher(handler, resolve)` that calls the right method and resolves the request never, once, or once per sink item, serializing each output with the generated bincode serializers;
+- an `EffectKind` enum and a `RequestId` decoder, for reading the id a request arrived with — see [reading a request id](#reading-a-request-id).

 The `resolve` you hand the dispatcher is your own `(requestId, bytes) -> ()` callback around the core's `resolve` FFI —